ampersandhiep/Ampersandhiep/README.md

 Hi there 👋
 You've reached the profile page for Hiep Truong.

+Owner of &Hiep - where I unravel complexity through visuals for my clients.
+Co-Founder of Drawn Today - a visual consultancy agency focused on change management.

 Check out https://enhiep.nl/ to find out more.
+Check out https://drawn.today/ to find out more.

 <!--
 **ampersandhiep/Ampersandhiep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.